Outcomes4Me Secures $21M in Funding Learn more >>

 Receiving your genetic test results can bring up a lot of emotions, whether they’re positive, negative, or uncertain.
 Remember, this information isn’t a diagnosis—it’s a powerful tool.
 It gives you and your care team the knowledge to create a proactive health plan that’s tailored specifically to you.
 Think of your results as the first step in a conversation about your long-term health and well-being.
 The next steps are all about working with your doctor to understand what this information means for you and deciding on a path forward together.

-Creating a Plan to Manage Your Risk
+Making a Plan to Manage Your Cancer Risk

 If you test positive for a gene mutation like BRCA1 or BRCA2, your first move is to schedule a follow-up with your doctor and a genetic counselor.
 They are your partners in this process and will help you understand the results in the context of your personal and family health history.
 Together, you can create a clear plan to lower your cancer risk.
 This plan might include more frequent cancer screenings, such as alternating between mammograms and breast MRIs.
 It’s also a good time to discuss whether your close relatives, like siblings and children, should consider getting tested, as they may share the same genetic risk.